 As a parent, it can be tough to know whether professional help is needed.
 We encourage families to err on the side of caution – it is usually easier to address a problem sooner rather than later.
 When in doubt, we encourage parents to come in for an initial consultation.
 Over the course of two to three sessions, we’ll gather information about your concerns and get to know your child.
 You may be asked to fill out some forms or checklists.
 Based on this assessment, we can provide you with feedback about whether therapy is warranted and, if so, what the goals might be.

 What should I tell my child before the first appointment?

 Most kids find it reassuring to know what to expect before going to a new place or meeting a new person.

 - Explain the reason for the appointment, in a way that is supportive and not blaming or critical.
 For example: “You’ve been worrying a lot the past few months, and it is getting in the way of your schoolwork and sleep,” or “I know it is hard for you to control your temper.
-Sometimes you just get SOOO mad that you hit or throw things, and then I get really mad and yell.
+Sometimes you just get soooo mad that you hit or throw things, and then I get really mad and yell.
 That doesn’t feel good for either of us.
 I love you and I want us to get along better.”

 - Explain what a therapist is, in terms your child can understand.
 For younger children, you might say, “A therapist is a bit like a doctor, but instead of helping kids have healthy bodies, a therapist helps kids have healthy feelings and behaviors.
 They help kids by talking and doing activities with them.
-They can also help parents figure out what they can do to help their kids.”
+They can also help parents figure out how to help their kids.”

 - Let your child/teen know you think therapy can help.
 Give them hope!
 “Therapist Z has helped lots of kids/teens and families.
 I think she can help us too.”